emb-riscv/specs-markdown/improvements-upon-privileged.md

 worth mentioning); the microcontroller profile directly dispatches interrupts to separate handlers, via a simple array of pointers, easy to define in C/C++;
-- the interrupt code must be written in assembly, to perform the low level stacking/unstacking and return from exception; the microcontroller profile automatically performs the stacking/unstacking, allowing the handlers to be written as C/C++ functions.
+- the interrupt code must be written in assembly, to perform the low level stacking/unstacking and return from exception; this code **is** complicated, a good example is the [Linux handler](https://github.com/torvalds/linux/blob/master/arch/riscv/kernel/entry.S), and the current implementation does not even re-enable interrupts while in handler mode;
+the microcontroller profile
+automatically performs the stacking/unstacking, allowing all application interrupt handlers to be written as C/C++ functions, with minimum latency.

 Other issues with the privileged specs and the improvements provided by the microcontroller profile: